 Private and otherwise illiquid securities have increased in number and complexity in recent years, leading to increased scrutiny from auditors and regulators regarding their valuation.
-Such instruments may be rich in economic features and closely linked to an equity security, a debt security, or more of a hybrid instrument with elements of each.
-These nuanced securities typically contain options and market conditions (e.g. return multiples or thresholds, and specific IRR and price performance targets) that alter cash flows over the life of the security and raise valuation challenges.
+Such instruments may be rich in economic features and closely linked to an equity security, debt security, or more of a hybrid instrument with elements of each.
+These nuanced securities typically contain options and market conditions (e.g. return multiples or thresholds, and specific IRR and price-performance targets) that alter cash flows over the life of the security and raise valuation challenges.
 Valuation of these securities often arises in connection with corporate transactions, external financings, and the implementation of an incentive compensation plan or award.

 Management is responsible for the fair value measurement of these securities for audit and general reporting purposes, as well as potential tax considerations connected with changes in financial position and income.
 Such valuation estimates, and financial model selection in particular, currently are receiving increased attention.

 Financial Model Selection

 Selecting an appropriate valuation approach and financial model is critical to the analysis.
 These instruments generally require a cash flow model that captures the unique feature(s) specific to the security’s valuation appropriately.
 Such models may be statistical in nature, employ a numerical method versus a closed-form solution, and dynamically capture feature interactions in the context of the total instrument.
 These components are modeled with simulation and lattice approaches to arrive at an expected value, capturing security-specific and market inputs.